human-pangenomics/hpp_production_workflows/coverage/README.md

 For example the bed file that ends with `.haploid.bed` is pointing to the haploid blocks.

+It is recommended to use the bed files in the `filtered` subdirectory.

 ### Acknowledgements

 Thanks to Jordan M Eizenga for sharing the source code of EM that fits the mixture model and his useful support for doing this analysis.